Business Secrets Exposed – The Four Tips For Buying A Business

 Tip #1 – Step Into a Failing Business

-You have the option of stepping into a failing business that the owner wants to walk away from.
+You have the option of obtaining a failing business that the owner wants to walk away from.

 In this scenario, you take over the business and stop all payments going out.
 You’ll speak to the previous owner’s creditors and talk to them about your plans.
-You’re going to step in and take an in-depth look at what’s happening with the business.
-While you’re conducting this review, you’re going to cease all debt repayments.
+You’re going to step in and take an in-depth look at understanding the business.
+While you’re conducting this review, you’re going to cease all debt repayments as you come up with a business solving solution.

 During this time, the business still operates.
-This means you’re building a war chest of funds that you can use to negotiate new payment plans with these creditors.
+This means you’re building a war chest of funds that you can use to negotiate with creditors new payment plans.
 You may be able to arrange a new repayment schedule or even negotiate a deal that sees you pay pennies on the dollar of the previous debt.

 Tip #2 – Use Vendor Finance